High frequency indicators show economic activity 'softening': Crisil Research

-New Delhi, May 3 (IANS) India's high frequency indicators have started to show a softening trend in economic activity, Crisil Research said on Monday.
+New Delhi: India's high frequency indicators have started to show a softening trend in economic activity, Crisil Research said on Monday.

 "In India, the impact of state-announced restrictions are more clearly showing up across high frequency indicators - they all trended down for the second consecutive week," it said.